lsuhadolnik/VSCode-NWRM/README.md

   troubleshooting authentication problems easier.
   Saved connections with valid tokens appear in the **Web Resource Manager** sidebar so you can quickly reconnect or remove them.
   After selecting an environment, the extension acquires a separate access token scoped to that instance to avoid 401 errors caused by an invalid audience.
-  When you select an environment, a workspace file is created under `~/D365-NWRM` and opened in a new VS Code window.
+  When you select an environment, a workspace file is created under `~/D365-NWRM` and opened in the current VS Code window.
 Web Resources appear in the **Web Resources** tree once loading completes.
   If prompted to trust the workspace, choose **Yes** and the resources will load automatically.

 ### Environment Discovery